-In this article, we’ll walk you through how to make the best old-fashioned pumpkin soup ever, complete with tips for using either fresh or canned pumpkin.
+In this article, I’ll walk you through how to make the best old-fashioned pumpkin soup ever, complete with tips you need to know.
 The simplicity of the ingredients and ease of preparation make this a go-to recipe for the fall season and beyond.

 Ingredients